CongducPham/PEPR_AgriFutur/Gateway/sensor-backup/README.md

 	> cd sensor-backup
 	> /home/pi/scripts/restore_tensiometer_device_sensor_values.sh 2 B1 62c7c657127dbd0001154bbc 62c7c657127dbd0001154bbc

-**However, make sure that on the WaziGate you are restoring the sensor data, there are no conflicting devices with same ids or same LoRaWAN DevAddr.** Therefore, it can be necessary to delete all devices before you restore from backup files.
+**However, make sure that on the gateway you are restoring the sensor data, there are no conflicting devices with same ids or same LoRaWAN DevAddr.** Therefore, it can be necessary to delete all devices before you restore from backup files.

 	> /home/pi/scripts/delete_all_devices.sh